paddynewman/dotfiles/README.md

 ## Installation

-Clone the repository and then run the build.sh script.
+Download a release or clone the repository and then run the build.sh script.

 ```
 $ ./build.sh